 Richard Ritenbaugh introduces his topic of covering sins by reflecting on the illegal trial of Jesus, in which false witnesses and false accusations were trumped up by the presumptuous Jewish religious leaders against the very Son of God.
 The Pharisees and. . .

-In our interactions with others, it is easy to fall into the traps of judgmentalism, gossip, and unforgiveness.
-John Reid explores a better, more Christian option: mercy.
-It is time for us to overcome our natural, carnal reactions and implement patience and forbearance in our relationships.
+It is easy to fall into the traps of judgmentalism, gossip, and unforgiveness.
+We must overcome our natural reactions and use forbearance in our relationships.

 The biblical system of tithing has been a point of controversy among Christians for centuries.
 Does God still command them?
 Did Jesus approve of them during His ministry?
 Was the law of tithing changed for His church?

 At its base, gluttony is nothing more than a lack of self-control.
 Martin Collins shows the more spiritual side of this too-prevalent sin.